watson-developer-cloud/watsonx-orchestrate-developer-toolkit/agent_knowledge/elasticsearch-install-and-setup/ICD_Elasticsearch_install_and_setup.md

-# How to set up Elasticsearch from IBM Cloud and integrate it with Watson Assistant
+# How to set up Elasticsearch from IBM Cloud and integrate it with Agent Knowledge in watsonx Orchestrate
-This is a documentation about how to set up Elasticsearch from IBM Cloud and create Watson Assistant search extension using Elasticsearch index.
+This is a documentation about how to set up Elasticsearch from IBM Cloud and create Agent Knowledge in watsonx Orchestrate using Elasticsearch index.

 ## Table of contents:
 * [Step 1: Provision an Elasticsearch instance on IBM Cloud](#step-1-provision-an-elasticsearch-instance-on-ibm-cloud)